Federal-Grade Organic Compliance

 The Strengthening Organic Enforcement Rule Changed Everything

-Effective March 19, 2024, the SOE final rule expanded documentation and traceability requirements for every entity in the organic supply chain — including retailers.
-Operations must now maintain fraud prevention plans, certifiers must update the OID within 72 hours of any status change, and exempt retail operations must still maintain records verifying organic status.
+The SOE final rule expanded documentation and traceability requirements for every entity in the organic supply chain — including retailers.
+Operations must now maintain fraud prevention plans, certifiers must update the OID within 72 hours of any status change, and retailers must maintain records verifying organic status.

 OCAM exists because the regulation created an obligation that no one had the tools to meet at scale.